There are many ways you can help ease the symptoms of generalised anxiety disorder (GAD).

 Try a book or an online course

 When you're diagnosed with GAD, your GP may recommend self-help treatments.
-They may do this before you have more intensive psychological therapy or medication.
+They may do this before you have psychological therapy or medicine.

 Self-help treatment usually involves working from a book or computer programme.

-Cognitive Behavioural Therapy (CBT) is a type of psychological treatment that can help you understand your condition.
-You will understand how your problems, thoughts, feelings and behaviour affect each other.
-This will help manage anxiety by changing negative or unhelpful thoughts and behaviour.
+Cognitive Behavioural Therapy (CBT) is a type of psychological treatment.
+It can help you understand how your problems, thoughts, feelings and behaviour affect each other.
+This helps you manage anxiety by changing negative or unhelpful thoughts and behaviour.

 Examples of good aerobic exercises include: